ai-mbl/example-project/README.md

 [^1]: Adapted from [The Essentials of Git for Budding Data Scientists](https://www.dasca.org/world-of-data-science/article/the-essentials-of-git-for-budding-data-scientists)

 Git is a version control system that allows you to easily track changes in you code while also facilitating collaboration on code-based projects.
 Git maintains a central repository ("origin" or "remote") while individual users work off a copy that they clone to their local machine ("local" or clone").
-When users have made they want so share they save the changes with a "commit" and "push" the changes back to the remote.
+When users want to share changes they have made locally, they save the changes with a "commit" and "push" the changes back to the remote.

 ### Basic Terminology

 Repository
 : Your project folder with versioned files and their history

+Commit
+: A single point in the Git repository history; the entire history of a repository is represented as a set of interrelated commits.
+Commits in git are defined relative to other commits, so each commit represents a set of changes from the previous version.

 Branch
-: Each branch Different lines of development that can be used to facilitate independent development and then later merged back together

-Commit
-: A snapshot of your project's history with a message describing the version
+: A line of development, consisting of a series of commits.
+There is a "main" branch holding the stable code.
+Developers can create new branches when adding new features to avoid messing up the main branch until they are done testing, or to avoid conflicting with other developers.
+When ready, branches are "merged" back into main.

 Clone
 : A local copy of a repository